Subject–object–verb word order

 In linguistic typology, a subject–object–verb (SOV) language is one in which the subject, object, and verb of a sentence always or usually appear in that order.
 If English were SOV, "Sam apples ate" would be an ordinary sentence, as opposed to the actual Standard English "Sam ate apples" which is subject–verb–object (SVO).
+Together, SVO and SOV account for more than 87% of the world's languages, while the three "subject before object" orders make up almost 96%.

 The term is often loosely used for ergative languages like Adyghe and Basque that in fact have agents instead of subjects.

 Incidence

 Among natural languages with a word order preference, SOV is the most common type (followed by subject–verb–object; the two types account for more than 87% of natural languages with a preferred order).